OED developer test data

 Using the provided data

 Choose the file you want where clicking on the link in a web browser will download that file.
 Note you can load as many test data files as you want into a single OED instance.
+The import of this data into OED uses the CSV import feature that is described in the CSV import help and pages linked from that page, esp. about readings.
+You do not need to know all those details but can get further information as needed.

 Loading the data into your OED